Provide an open-source, user-friendly tool designed to enhance the creation

 Title of the segment text.

-A logical parameter to force that the annotation is displayed on two lines even if there is only one arm.
+A logical parameter to force that the annotation is displayed on two lines.
 This parameter only has an effect if there is only one arm.
 Default: FALSE

 A colour which is used for the segment annotation.
 Can accept a single colour value or a vector of colours.

-Spacing between the text in units of x-coordinates.
+Spacing between the text in units of y-coordinates.

 A colour which is used for the segment.
 Can accept a single colour value.